Queens Boulevard station: History

 Queens Boulevard was built under the Dual Contracts as part of an extension of the Jamaica elevated past 111th Street to 168th Street, the second half of the line's extension along Jamaica Avenue east of Cypress Hills.
 It opened on July 3, 1918, The station served as a replacement for the Long Island Rail Road's Atlantic Avenue Rapid Transit line which ran along the LIRR Main Line.

 By the 1960s, the city planned to close significant portions of the line in Jamaica.
 This was part of Mayor John Lindsay's effort to demolish "obsolete elevated railway structures" in the city, and in preparation for the Archer Avenue Subway which would replace the eliminated portions of the line.
 In 1977, the three stops east of Queens Boulevard station were closed, and it became temporary terminal for the Jamaica Avenue Line.
 This was opposed by local residents due to the increased traffic it would bring.
 While Queens Boulevard was the line's temporary terminal, a crossover switch was added west of the station, and the tracks continued east of the station to Sutphin Boulevard as lay-up tracks.
 Queens Boulevard was closed on April 15, 1985, when the line was cut back to 121st Street, with the Q49 bus (created to replace the eastern section of the line) replacing it.
 The Q49 bus was discontinued when the rest of the Jamaica Line was connected to the Archer Avenue Subway.

 Current status

 Both the Metropolitan Avenue and Queens Boulevard stations were demolished in late 1990.
 The Jamaica–Van Wyck station, opened on December 11, 1988, is two blocks west of Queens Boulevard and replaces the two former Jamaica Line stations.
-That station only serves trains from the IND Queens Boulevard Line; the closest stations for Jamaica Line service are 121st Street to the west and Sutphin Boulevard–Archer Avenue–JFK Airport to the east.
+The Sutphin Boulevard subway station has an entrance at 144th Street and Hillside Avenue, four blocks north of the former eastern exit of Queens Boulevard station, at 143rd Street.
+Both Jamaica–Van Wyck and Sutphin Boulevard only serve trains from the IND Queens Boulevard Line; the closest stations for Jamaica Line service are 121st Street to the west and Sutphin Boulevard–Archer Avenue–JFK Airport to the east.